unofficial-unifi/unifi-pfsense/README.md

 The main area of concern is keeping up with Ubiquiti's updates.
 I don't know of a way to automatically grab the URL to the current version; UBNT posts updates only to their blog and their forums, and they don't seem to have a link alias to the current release.
 That means we have to commit an update directly to the install.sh script with every release.

-If you're aware of an update before I am, here's what you do:
+If you're aware of an update before I am:

 1. Create a branch from master, named for the version you are about to test.
 2. Update the URL in install.sh to the latest version.